Culinary arts

-Culinary arts are the cuisine arts of food preparation, cooking, and presentation of food, usually in the form of meals.
+Culinary arts are the cuisine arts of the preparation, cooking, and presentation of food, usually in the form of meals.
 People working in this field – especially in establishments such as restaurants – are commonly called chefs or cooks, although, at its most general, the terms culinary artist and culinarian are also used.
-Table manners (the table arts) are sometimes referred to as a culinary art.

-Expert chefs are in charge of making meals that are both aesthetically beautiful and delicious, which requires understanding of food science, nutrition, and diet.
+Expert chefs are in charge of making meals that are both aesthetically beautiful and delicious.
+This often requires understanding of food science, nutrition, and diet.
 Delicatessens and relatively large institutions like hotels and hospitals rank as their principal workplaces after restaurants.